act3-ace/CoRL/README.md

 poetry build
 ```

-### How to build the documentations
+### How to build the documentations - Local

-The following project support documentation via MkDocs
+The follow project is setup to use [MKDOCS](https://www.mkdocs.org/) which is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 To build the documentation:
 ```